harness/developer-hub/release-notes/security-testing-orchestration.md

 ### Early access

 - You are now required to sign an end-user license agreement to access the Harness AI Development Assistant (AIDA) in the account and project scopes.
 You need to do this even if you could previously use AIDA without signing a EULA.
+This change was originally introduced in the 80505 platform release.
 (PL-39723)

   The EULA is displayed when you enable AIDA at the account scope (**Account Settings** > **Account Resources** > **Default Settings** > **Harness AI Developer Assistant**).